 Degree and Course Information

 Looking for information about graduation?
-For Spring 2020 graduates: be sure to apply for your degree when you confirm your enrollment for your Spring 2020 courses.
+For Summer 2020 graduates: be sure to apply for your degree when you confirm your enrollment for your Summer 2020 courses.

 Additional Material for Integrative Neuroscience Majors:

 - A list of lab elective courses for the Integrative Neuroscience, B.S.